crazybie/tgc/README.md

 ### Hightlights
 - Non-instrusive
-    - used like shared_ptr.
+    - use like shared_ptr.
-    - do not need to replace the globoal new.
+    - do not need to replace the global new.
     - do not need to inherit from a common base.
     - can even work with shared_ptr.